NerdHerdNetwork/NerdHerdNetwork.github.io/_castle-wars/2022-8-16-Castle-Wars-Update-2.md

 # Epoch 2: Spring Break 2022
 ---

-In the last devlog I mentioned that I was specifically making a melee combat game because Bungie decided to make the Destiny 2 gunplay smooth as butter, which has since spoiled me.
+In the last DevLog I mentioned that I was specifically making a melee combat game because Bungie decided to make the Destiny 2 gunplay smooth as butter, which has since spoiled me.
 Now, my game still has swimming and ladders-- so I think I’m still winning.
 Depite the rivalry, they added the glaive, which is a first-person melee weapon, and feels so good I’m  have some catching up to do, unless one of the developers who worked on the glaive wants a strictly-unpaid internship where they build the same thing for me.

 The class I took which splits Epoch 1 and 2 was Analysis of Algorithms.
 The class covered how to make recursive algorithms more efficient, or even make them iterative using dynamic programming.
 Then we took a deep dive into the graph data structure.
 The graph structure is a group of nodes that are connected by edges.
 Now there’s many graph applications pertaining to navigation, processing large problems, search, state machines, and AI.
 One that's not in that list, and the only one we’re going to take away for now: is that we use graphs to traverse buttons and UI elements on a controller.